 Many of the warning signs have already been mentioned, but many of these have root causes to consider.
 The warning signs include:

-Many companies can be found still closing the books much in the same way as they did 10 years ago.
+Many companies can be found still close the books in the same way as they did 10 years ago.
 Organizations are often challenged in today’s world to reassess and rationalize their close process.

 There have been a number of improvements in financial software technology over the last 10 years that can help streamline the financial close and reporting process.